LAWTIDEBOY/nuarctic/REcoM1D/pdaf_bindings/README.md

 **Important Note:** The file REcoM1D_main.F90 in the ./pdaf_bindings directory will replace the existing REcoM1D_main.F90 in the ./src directory.
 The rest of the files from ./pdaf_bindings are user-supplied routines specifically for PDAF<!--, except `shell_pdaf`-->.

 ### 4. Adding PDAF Library to Environment and Build Configuration
 To integrate the PDAF library with your REcoM1D model, you need to update your environment settings and modify the build configuration.

+In the `REcoM1D/env` folder, replace the `shell` file by the `shell_pdaf`.

-This involves editing the environment file and the CMake configuration.
+Then, edit the environment file and the CMake configuration.

 Add the following lines to `./env/albedo/shell`.
 `NC_LIB="-L${NETCDFFROOT}/lib -lnetcdff"`